RuanCampello/noteworthy/README.md

 ## Authentication

-Authentication in Noteworthy is powered by [NextAuth](https://authjs.dev/), supporting multiple authentication providers including:
+Authentication in Noteworthy is managed through a combination of **NextAuth** for the client-side and **Ink** for the server-side.

+### Client-side Authentication (NextAuth)

+[NextAuth](https://authjs.dev/) powers the client-side authentication, offering support for multiple authentication providers, including:
 - **Credentials (Email and Password)**: Users can sign up and log in using their email and password.
 The "forgot password" feature allows users to reset their password securely.
 - **GitHub OAuth**: Users can authenticate using their GitHub account.
 - **Google OAuth**: Users can authenticate using their Google account.

 > [!IMPORTANT]
 > The authentication system is immutable, ensuring that users cannot log in with the same email using different authentication methods.
+For example, if a user signs up with Google OAuth, they cannot use email and password with the same email.

+### Server-side Authentication (Ink)

+**Ink** handles all the authentication logic on the server side.
+This includes:

+- **JWT-based Authentication**: Users are authenticated via **JWT**, which are issued upon successful login and used for subsequent requests to access protected resources.
+- **Token Verification**: The backend verifies and manages JWTs for user sessions, controlling access to resources like notes or user information.

+In summary, while **NextAuth** handles user session management and provider integrations on the client-side, **Ink** secures and verifies all authentication flows on the server-side using Rust's robust security capabilities.

 ## Note editor functionality